-Don Wollheim, MD, FAPWCA, WCC, DWC, is a board-certified surgeon by the American Board of Surgery with 25 years of experience in general/vascular surgery and wound care.
-He is a medical-legal consultant and a clinical instructor at the Wound Care Education Institute (WCEI).
+Don Wollheim, MD, FAPWCA, WCC, DWC, is a board-certified surgeon of the American Board of Surgery with 25 years of experience in general/vascular surgery and 13 years as a wound care specialist and educator.
+He is a medical-legal consultant, college science instructor and a clinical instructor at the Wound Care Education Institute (WCEI).

 Wollheim shares six key facts clinicians need to know when caring for a patient with pressure injuries.

 Care practices from the past, Wollheim said, may not be what is done today.
 And what is done today may not be considered a best practice in the future.
 Simply put, wound care is always changing.

 One example is the timing of conducting a Braden Scale wound assessment for predicting skin breakdown in patients.